tonyho1992/wax/README.md

 * `wax.g.MapType`
 * `wax.g.mapBoxLogo`

+#### Modest Maps

+* `.interaction()`
+* `.zoomer()`
+* `.legend()`

 #### Lib

 * `jquery.jsonp-2.1.4.js`, [from jquery-jsonp](http://code.google.com/p/jquery-jsonp/)

 #### Records

 The main usage of mapping frameworks through Wax is via records.
 Records are pure JSON objects that have a 1:1 representation with function Javascript code, but, unlike imperative code, can be stored and manipulated as configuration.
-Records are tested with [polymaps](http://polymaps.org), [openlayers](http://openlayers.org/) and Google Maps API v3, but the system (`/lib/record.js`) is generalized beyond mapping tools of any sort, to exist as a basic Javascript AST interpreter.
+Records are tested with [polymaps](http://polymaps.org), [openlayers](http://openlayers.org/), [Modest Maps](https://github.com/stamen/modestmaps-js) and Google Maps API v3, but the system (`/lib/record.js`) is generalized beyond mapping tools of any sort, to exist as a basic Javascript AST interpreter.

 Currently records support several control techniques: